dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ### PCB And Spice Prefix

-The rules on the assignment of the PCB Prefix or reference designator of a schematic symbol are somewhat dependent on the EDA tool and on the user’s preferences.
+The rules on the assignment of the PCB Prefix or reference designator of a schematic symbol are somewhat dependent on the EDA tool and on the user's preferences.
 Depending on how a device is graphically represented by its schematic symbol it may have a different **PCB Prefix** or** reference designator**.
 For example, a single discrete MOSFET device may have a PCB Prefix of Q, M or perhaps TR, whereas if it is part of a monolithic multiple transistor array it may have a PCB Prefix of U or IC.

 The rules on the assignment of the **Spice Prefix** of a schematic symbol are strict.
 This is because the Spice Prefix is used to tell the simulator which circuit element the symbol represents and therefore which simulation model it is to use.